 However, it’s fair to note that since I’ve had a free Grammarly membership, I’ve been offered a discount of at least 40% each month, which brings its yearly subscription price into the same range as ProWritingAid’s.
 Also note that plagiarism checks are an additional cost for ProWritingAid, but you’d have to perform hundreds each year before you approach Grammarly’s (undiscounted) yearly subscription price.

-ProWritingAid gives two further ways to get the app: a lifetime subscription that costs $299 and its inclusion a Setapp subscription, which provides over 180 Mac apps for $9.99/month.
+ProWritingAid gives two further ways to get the app: a lifetime subscription that costs $299 and its inclusion in a Setapp subscription, which provides over 180 Mac apps for $9.99/month.

 Winner: For users looking for a workable free plan, Grammarly offers the best in the business.
 However, ProWritingAid’s Premium plan is significantly cheaper than Grammarly’s, and there’s also the option of purchasing a lifetime subscription.